Updated October 24, 2023.

-So, how can you get prospects to say “yes, please” to your demo requests?
-In this article, we’ll go over everything you need to know about writing a winning demo request email and take a look at a few templates to help you get started.
+So, how can you get prospects to say “yes, please” to your requests to schedule a demo?
+In this article, we’ll go over everything you need to know about writing a winning schedule a demo email and take a look at a few templates to help you get started.

 - Qualify the prospect

 - Include the right information